ReactiveDrop/reactivedrop_translations/README.md

 provide your Contribution "as is" without warranties.

 ### How to translate? ###
+### File Encoding
+Please make sure that your text editor preserves file's encoding.
+The new files you create need to have same encoding as their English counterpart(e.g. labsmail1_czech.txt needs to be UTF-8 encoded just like labsmail1_english.txt).
+If you use Notepad++ you can see the file's encoding in the menu Encoding.
 ### Achievements
 Create a copy of file 563560_loc_english.vdf and rename it to your language(e.g. 563560_loc_ukrainian.vdf).
 Translate the contents of this file similarly to how 563560_loc_ukrainian.vdf is translated.